 No matter what challenge we take on in life, there are moments where you are forced to give up or fight on.
-The goals, the timelines, the processes are different for everyone, but we have to rely on pure will, guts and determination and remember our "why" in order to reach our goals successfully.
+The goals, the timelines, the processes are different for everyone, but we have to rely on pure will, guts and determination and remember our why in order to reach our goals successfully.
 So how exactly do we learn from our past so we can change our future?

 Past successes give us the confidence to move forward, and our failures teach us even more.
 We learn how to build good habits and what not to do while building resilience for future challenges.
-This is how mental toughness is built -- one day at a time -- by failing and not quitting and getting comfortable being uncomfortable.
+This is how mental toughness is built -- one day at a time -- by failing, not quitting and getting comfortable being uncomfortable.

 However, after all the preparation, game day will arrive: the day when you have an option to keep moving forward in the program or stop.
 Here is a useful sports psychology skill you can use to pull from your past and bring to the future when you feel like you are done and have nothing left.
 It is called the performance cue.

-All of these are sports-related but you can also tie the word to the feeling of the birth of a child, graduating school, or some other long-term accomplishment.
-Give that feeling a name like "game-winner." "game on," "Let's roll," or "Let's do this."
+All of these are sports-related, but you can also tie the word to the feeling of the birth of a child, graduating school or some other long-term accomplishment.
+Give that feeling a name like "game-winner," "game on," "let's roll," or "let's do this."

-The Present: Game Day and the Moment of Stop or Keep Moving
+The present: Game day and the moment of stop or keep moving

-These thoughts are designed to keep you from hurting yourself or to keep you alive to survive what the brain perceives as potentially dangerous, uncomfortable, or tiresome.
+These thoughts are designed to keep you from hurting yourself or to keep you alive to survive what the brain perceives as potentially dangerous, uncomfortable or tiresome.
 You need the energy to survive, and the brain wants the body to be more efficient with that energy use.
-But when you are 100% putting out (physically, mentally, emotionally), you have to shut that down really quick or it can stop you in your tracks.
+But when you are 100% putting out (physically, mentally, emotionally), you have to shut that down really quick, or it can stop you in your tracks.

-The Future: Seeing the Light at the End of the Tunnel
+The future: Seeing the light at the end of the tunnel

 In long-term goal accomplishment, it is great to be motivated.
-And you will be, once you realize the path you want to take.
+And you will be once you realize the path you want to take.
 But in the end, your habits and discipline will pull you through when the days are long and motivation is low.
 Your mental toughness will increase and help you through your next challenge.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.